 How this story of Anarkali came about, I can’t say.
 The earliest mention seems to be by an English traveler called William Finch.
 But one of the things that didn’t ring true was that the class issue would not have applied at the time.
 Being a Mughal emperor, he could marry and have as many wives or concubines as he wanted.
 Who was going to stop him?
 We also know that he did, once, want to get married to a daughter of one of the men in Akbar’s court.
 Akbar didn’t want Jahangir to get married to this woman because she was a cousin to one of his [Jahangir’s] other wives.
 But Salim insisted and Akbar just gave in, without any issue.

-Parvati : The bell was real.
-When he became an emperor, the first thing he did was that he made a chain [with a Golden Bell] from the Agra Fort, to all the way to Yamuna and it was huge.
+Parvati: The bell was real.
+When he became an emperor, the first thing he did was that he made a chain [with a Golden Bell] from the Agra Fort all the way to the Yamuna and it was huge.
 It was made of approximately 120 kilos of gold.
 The idea was that anybody who wants justice should ring it, and he will immediately get the attention of the emperor.
 If anybody ever rang it or not, I don’t know.
 There are contemporary travelers’ accounts that talk about how he [Jahangir] sits in his public darbar, which is where people come [for Justice] and that his decisions are swift and sometimes brutal.

-Akshay : In the book Jahangir comes across almost as contradictory personality, in one story when his mansabdar broke his favorite dinner plate, he was whipped and sent to China to get a replacement, on the other hand there is Jahangir as a man who is lover of Justice.
-So how do you see Jahangir is these two extremes?
+Akshay: In the book, Jahangir comes across almost as a contradictory personality, in one story when his mansabdar broke his favorite dinner plate, he was whipped and sent to China to get a replacement, on the other hand, there is Jahangir as a man who is a lover of justice.
+So how do you see Jahangir in these two extremes?

 Parvati: The thing about Jahangir is that there is always a contradiction and that too, at many levels.
 So he is capable of getting angry and shows terrible cruelty and on the other hand, he has an amazing relationship with his favourite wife Nur Jahan.
 That also reveals another aspect of his character, that of a man who is tremendously powerful but who is able to share that power with his wife.
 He also had a great curiosity to know about the world and all kinds of new things.
 So I stopped trying to pin him down into one thing or another and I started enjoying all these different aspects of his personality.

-Akshay : One of the most tragic characters of Mughal history, who is not very well known, is that of Prince Khusro, his eldest son.
+Akshay: One of the most tragic characters of Mughal history who is not very well known is that Prince Khusro, Jahangir’s eldest son.
 How do you see Jahangir’s relationship with Khusro and also Emperor Akbar?